 VAT9.4 What if an applicant starts a course of study in another visit category?

-If the applicant did not have permission to study in the UK, this would constitute a breach of conditions.
+If the applicant did not have permission to study in the UK as a general or business visitor or did have permission in those categories but studies for more than 30 days, this would constitute a breach of conditions.

 VAT9.5 What are the requirements for student visitors under the age of 18?

 There are no separate provisions for children under 18 years of age to seek entry to the UK as a child student visitor.
 To enable such students to obtain leave to enter the UK to undertake a short course of study and ensure that existing child protection measures continue to apply (as provided under the Child Visitor category), an additional requirement has been included in the child visitor provisions so that, if children under the age of 18 are to attend a course of study, the course must be provided by a recognised organisation.
 The institution where the child intends to study, will have to be outside the maintained sector and either:

 - the holder of a Sponsor Licence for Tier 4 of the points-based system, or

 - accredited by a UK Border Agency approved accreditation body, or